Locke/pygments-styles/README.md

 ## About

-This repository contains Styles for pygments.
+This repository contains Styles for [Pygments](https://github.com/pygments/pygments).

-`default-locke` is based on the `default` style and changes:
+The `default-locke` Style is based on the `default` Style and changes:

 - Number to blue
 - Operator to black